bbauska/css-mastering-css/README.md

     due to fast loading time.
 Here, a little time ensures the good performance of the designer.

-### CSS CONS {#css-cons .unnumbered}
+### CSS CONS

-> There are a few drops while using CSS.
-One has to be aware of these
-> bad sit- uations in order to know and take care of them while
-> designing a website.
+There are a few drops while using CSS.
+One has to be aware of these bad sit- uations in order to know and take care of them while designing a website.

 1. Confusion due to too many CSS levels: Beginners are at high risk in this regard.
 They may be confused when choosing to read CSS as there